swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 Where

 *  *`parameter-convention`* is one of the ownership specifiers **`borrowing`**, **`consuming`**, or **`inout`**, (this may be implied by Swift’s default parameter ownership rules),
-* `ResultType` must be `~Escapable`.
+* `ResultType` must be nonescapable.

-If the `ArgType` is `Escapable`, the return value will have a new scoped dependency on the argument.
+If the `ArgType` is escapable, the return value will have a new scoped dependency on the argument.
-(This is the only possibility, as an `Escapable` value cannot have an existing lifetime dependency, so we cannot copy it.)
+(This is the only possibility, as an escapable value cannot have an existing lifetime dependency, so we cannot copy the lifetime dependency.)
 A scoped dependency ensures the argument will not be destroyed while the result is alive.
 Also, access to the argument will be restricted for the lifetime of the result following Swift's usual exclusivity rules: